-The Board shall employ an independent, certified public accountant to conduct an annual district audit in conformance with prescribed and legal standards.
+The Board shall employ an independent, certified public accountant as a consultant for business affairs and to conduct a district audit in conformance with the prescribed standards and legal standards.
 The completed audit shall be presented to the Board for its examination and approval.

 The Board recognizes its obligation as an elected body to represent the best interests of all its constituents.
-Therefore, the Board shall make the results of both the district's accountant's audit and the Auditor General's audit available to the public at the business office of the district.
+Therefore, the Board shall make the results of both the district's accountants' audit and the Auditor General's audit available to the public at the business office of the district.